OSGeo/OSGeoLive-doc/overview/saga_overview.rst

 landscape development) and terrain analysis.
 The functionality can be accessed through a GUI, the command line or by using the C++ API.

-SAGA GIS was developed since 2001, and the centre of SAGA development is located in the Institute of Geography at the University of Hamburg, with contributions from the growing world wide community.
+SAGA GIS has been in development since 2001, and the centre of SAGA development is located in the Institute of Geography at the University of Hamburg, with contributions from the growing world wide community.